Tire Tread Separation and Rollovers

 Sport Utility Vehicles and Tire Tread Separations

-Belt-leaving-belt tread separations, whether or not accompanied by a loss of air from the tire, reduce the ability of the driver to control the vehicle.
-This is even more dangerous when the tire failure occurs on a rear tire at highway speeds.
-If the tread separation or pressure loss occurs on the front tire, the driver usually is able to control the vehicle by the use of the brake and the steering wheel.
-However, when it occurs to the rear tire the loss of control can be serious enough to result in a crash or rollover.
-The likelihood of a crash, and injuries or fatalities from such a crash, is far greater when the tread separation occurs on a SUV compared to if the tread separation occurred on a sedan or large pickup truck instead.
-Many SUVs have a higher rollover propensity and are therefore much more likely to roll over and cause serious injuries and even death.
+Belt-leaving-belt tread separations, whether or not they are accompanied by a loss of air from the tire, reduce the ability of drivers to control their vehicles.
+This is even more dangerous when the tire failure occurs on rear tires operated at highway speeds.
+If the tread separation or pressure loss occurs on the front tire, the driver usually is able to regain control of his or her vehicle using the brake and steering wheel.
+However, when it happens to the rear tire, the loss of control can be serious enough to result in a crash or rollover.
+The likelihood of a crash, and injuries or fatalities, is far greater when the tread separation occurs on a SUV versus a sedan or large pickup truck.
+Many SUVs have a higher rollover propensity, and are far more likely to injure or kill drivers and passengers in rollovers.

 Legal Help for Rollovers and Tire Tread Separation Crashes

 Both Martindale-Hubble and the Steven J. Sharp Award have recognized Willis Law Firm’s experience in handling personal injury cases for individuals and families suffering as a result of damaged or defective tires.
 We’re here to represent litigation for tire tread separations, blowouts, roof crushes, rollovers and other vehicle crashes.
 Our services cover all stages of the personal injury lawsuit, and we’re here for you from evidence gathering to the final verdict.
 Don’t wait to contact us for your consultation.
 Email us, or place a toll-free call to 1-800-883-9858, today.